facebook/hhvm/hphp/runtime/ext_zend_compat/README.md

 * Use `Z_RESVAL` instead of `Z_LVAL` for resource access
 * Don't use PHP_MALIAS.
 Define the other function.
 * Change any ZVAL_STRING(foo, "literal string", 0) to ZVAL_STRING(foo, "literal string", 2)

+## File structure

+The `php-src` directory should exactly mirror Zend's directory layout.
+The `.h` files are exact copies from there with minor edits wrapped in `#define HHVM`.
+The `.cpp` files are inspired by the `.c` file with the same name but will devaiate wildly.

+The `hhvm` directory contains various glue code that is needed to be written but doesn't have a Zend function with the same name.

+Extensions are stored under their pecl name and are unmodified except for the changes required above.

+Tests go in either `test/zend` if they are bundled extensions or `test/slow/ext-` for all other pecl ones.